Thomasjkeel/openstreetmap-extract-opening-time/README.md

 # openstreetmap-extract-opening-time
+Functions for extracting opening times from Open Street Maps (OSM) tags.
+You can get data for different cities from BBBike:

-TODO: finish and move code across to extract opening time of openstreetmap data
+TODO: move code from notebook to scripts and finish functionds